sitestacker/docs/_articles/api/api.md

 **Response Example**

-On successful delete, this endpoint will return the HTTP status code `200`, with an empty body.
+On successful delete, this endpoint will return the HTTP status code `204 No Content`.

 ## Person Emails